torchpipe/torchpipe/README.md

-Torchpipe is a multi-instance pipeline parallel library that acts as a bridge between lower-level acceleration libraries (such as TensorRT, OpenCV, TorchScript) and RPC frameworks (like Thrift, gRPC), ensuring a strict decoupling from them.
+Torchpipe is a multi-instance pipeline parallel library that acts as a bridge between lower-level acceleration libraries (such as TensorRT, OpenCV, ppl.cv) and RPC frameworks (like Thrift, gRPC), ensuring a strict decoupling from them.
 It offers a thread-safe function interface for the PyTorch frontend at a higher level, while empowering users with fine-grained backend extension capabilities at a lower level.